Rutupi/Final-Project-for-SoC/README.md

 Following sections contents the data visualisation using matplotlib.
 I have also used to technical indicators like MACD, bollinger band and visualised it in order to get the intution for the stock.

-Starting of with the LSTM model for the following stock.
+Starting of with the LSTM model for the following stock using tensorflow and in build method for LSTM model.

+Following on is the traning and test of the model along with the accuracy based on R2,MSSE.